tomitan100/org.openhab.binding.bom/README.md

 ## Weather Forecast Icons

 The following table shows all the possible icon names returned by the channel.
+You may use these to determine which forecast icon to show in the mobile app/browser.
+Setting this up is beyond the scope of this document.
+Discussion about this is available in the openHAB community forum.

 <table>
 <tr align="left">